 Regular full-time employees become eligible for company pension contributions after both 18 months of continuous service and the attainment of age 21.
 Regular part-time and seasonal full-time employees must work two consecutive fiscal years with a FT-ACA status and reach the age of 21, to be eligible for the Opera's contribution.
-All employees are eligible for the supplemental 403B plan (where you can contribute your own money to a retirement account) the first of the month following 30 days of employment.
+All employees who work at least 20 hours per week on a regular basis are eligible for the supplemental 403B plan (where you can contribute your own money to a retirement account) the first of the month following 30 days of employment.